 If you want a similar look to what I’ve done, here are some ideas.

-Regardless of whether it is living or dining, it’s important to add a rug to define the space and make it feel more cozy.
+Regardless of whether it is living or dining, it’s important to add a rug to define the space and make it feel cozier.

 Outdoor area rugs have come a long way, haven’t they?

-I have THIS rug on both the upper and lower decks at my house.
-And I love it!
+I had THIS rug on both the upper and lower decks at my house.
+And I loved it!

 Here are a few other outdoor area rugs that I’m loving now.

-For SO many years, we did not fully enjoy our deck because it gets full sun all day long.
+For SO many years, we did not fully enjoy the deck because it gets full sun all day long.

 Shade umbrellas did not keep the space cool enough, so we were limited to enjoying it to the evenings in the dead heat of summer.

-A few years ago, I found pre-made gazebos and pergolas and fell in love!
+A few years ago, I found some pre-made gazebos and pergolas and fell in love!